Updated February 26, 2021

 nccovidsupport.org is an easy-to-use map with information on how to access resources during this COVID crisis.
 The site is designed to help providers easily share - and help neighbors easily find- the latest on food, pharmacies, and other resources.
 The site is a project of Code for Chapel Hill

-Many Orange County businesses are doing all they can to keep customers safe by participating in the COUNT ON ME NC program.
+Many Orange County businesses and organizations (including the Visitors Bureau) are doing all they can to keep customers safe by participating in the COUNT ON ME NC program.
 Find participating businesses here

 The Chapel Hill Downtown Partnership has business updates here.